ga-dc/wdi5/w11/d02_warmup/readme.md

 ## Bonus

 - Complete this challenge without using loops
-- Complete this challenge without repeating the words "Fizz" or "Buzz"
+- Complete this challenge without repeating the words "Fizz" or "Buzz" in your code
 - Complete this challenge using a class and object instance
 - Answer: What is the difference between Python 2 and Python 3?